League Managers Association Awards: Divisional Award Winners

 The divisional award winners are voted by a panel.

 FA Cup Manager of the Year

 Winners by individual

 The following managers have won two or more awards.

 Wins by country

 Special Merit Award

 Also referred to as Service to Football Award.

+John Duncan Award

+Awarded to an individual chosen by the LMA board who has accomplished something significant in the field of football, or represents the passion and service to football that it was said John Duncan personified.